 readily obtainable (e.g. objects still on the NEOCP) so that accurate

-However, it is now used for all ephemeris work at the telescope (and
+telescope pointing and rate of motion could be achieved.
+However, it is now used for all ephemeris work at the telescope and

-entered.
 Pressing the Calculate button works out the RA, Dec, Speed and

 A separate 'pad' can be undocked from the main form (visible to the

 right in the screen shot above) which is set to be an 'always on